Günther Lützow: War against the Soviet Union

 In preparation for Operation Barbarossa, the German invasion of the Soviet Union, the Geschwaderstab began heading east on 8 June 1941.
-They stopped for several days at Breslau-Gandau, the present day Wrocław–Copernicus Airport in Poland.
+They stopped for several days at Breslau-Gandau (now in Wrocław, Poland.
 On 18 June, the Geschwaderstab relocated to Hostynne, from where on 22 June 1941, Lützow led JG 3 in combat against the Soviet Union.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
-These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing the Ukraine and its capital Kiev.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.

 Lützow claimed nine aerial victories in his first week on the Eastern Front.
 The first victory, an I-18 fighter, a variant of the Polikarpov I-16, was achieved on the opening day of Barbarossa.
 On the second day of Barbarossa, he accounted for two Tupolev SB-2 bombers.
 On 24 June, he filed a claim for a Polikarpov I-153 biplane fighter destroyed.
 Two days later, he destroyed three aircraft, two SB-2 bombers and a Petlyakov Pe-2 ground attack aircraft.
 On 27 June, he shot down an Ilyushin DB-3 bomber followed by another Pe-2 on the following day, his last victory of June 1941.
 Following a DB-3 bomber claimed on 7 July, Lützow was credited with four aerial victories on 10 July, consisting of one Vultee V-11 attack aircraft and three I-153s.
 The next day he claimed an II-16.
 On 15 July he shot down two further I-16s and another DB-3 taking his total to 36 World War II victories.

 On 16 July 1941, Lützow claimed three further victories—a SB-2, an I-16 and a DB-3—and another DB-3 the next day.
 On 20 July, he claimed his 42nd aerial victory of the war, two V-11s.
 On the same day he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub), and was the 27th member of the Wehrmacht so honored.
 The presentation of the Oak Leaves was made by Hitler at the Führer Headquarter Wolfsschanze (Wolf's Lair), Hitler's headquarters in Rastenburg, now Kętrzyn in Poland.
 Two other Luftwaffe officers were presented with awards that day by Hitler, Major Günther Freiherr von Maltzahn and Major Josef Priller were also awarded the Oak Leaves.